italia/eudi-wallet-it-docs/docs/en/pid-eaa-issuance.rst

 The Notification Endpoint is used by the Wallet to notify the PID/(Q)EAA Provider of certain events for issued Credentials, such as if the Credential was successfully stored in the Wallet Instance or in case of unsuccessful Credential issuance caused by a User action.

-This endpoint MUST be a protected endpoint and a valid DPoP Access Token MUST be used.
-TLS is REQUIRED according to Section 10 of [`OpenID4VCI`_].
+This endpoint MUST be protected using a DPoP Access Token.
+TLS for the confidentiality of the HTTP transport is REQUIRED according to Section 10 of [`OpenID4VCI`_].

 Notification Request